GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/jumpstart-redis-cluster/README.md

 ## Potential changes

 - [ ] optionally support external kubeconfig via variable, and skip fleet resources if a kubeconfig is specified
-- [ ] try using the fleet membership project id instead of number in the kubernetes provider configuration, if that works we can use the fleet membership `id` directly
-- [ ] Use Gateway to expose the service? it's a cluster with a headles service so maybe not?
+- [ ] Use Gateway to expose the service? it's a cluster with a headless service so maybe not?

 ## Prerequisites